fgnt/python_crashkurs/docs/include/numpy.md

 ## Further information

  - Numpy is a very well documented library
-   - do an online search for a function and you find a description with some toy exampls.
+   - Do an online search for a function and you find a description with some toy examples.
  - When this introduction was not enough, there are many further online tutorials
  - On stackoverflow are many examples for specific problems